Springfield (The Simpsons): Shelbyville

-Shelbyville is Springfield's neighbor and rival city.
+The fictional city of Shelbyville is Springfield's rival.
 It was founded in 1796 by Shelbyville Manhattan, who advocated cousin marriage among his followers, causing a split between himself and Jebediah Springfield.
 An intense rivalry between the two cities continues today, especially in the sixth-season episode "Lemon of Troy", in which Shelbyville residents steal a prized lemon tree from Springfield.
 In several episodes, "Lemon of Troy" in particular, it is suggested that Shelbyville is to an extent a parallel version of Springfield.
 Shelbyville is also the city where Luann van Houten grew up.
-It also has at least one McDonald's restaurant, a Speed-E-Mart, Joe's Tavern, and a school.
+It also has at least one McDonald's restaurant, a Speed-E-Mart, Joe's Tavern, a nuclear power plant and a school.
 Per "Last Exit to Springfield", Shelbyville was at least briefly called "Morganville" during Abe Simpson's youth.
 According to The Simpsons Movie, Shelbyville is west of Springfield.
 It is the home of the button fly.

 Shelbyville was ranked 10th in "The 10 Best Dystopias" in the December 2005 issue of Wired.

 Capital City

-Capital City (often spelled Capitol City in early episodes) is the capital and largest city in the state in which the show is set.
-It is a major urban center, hosting major sports events, conventions, and United Nations conferences.
+Capital City (often spelled Capitol City in early episodes) is the fictional capital and largest city in the state in which the show is set.
+It is represented as a major urban center, hosting major sports events, conventions, and United Nations conferences.
 Its nickname is The Windy Apple (a joke by the show's writers, combining the nicknames of New York City's "The Big Apple" and Chicago's "The Windy City").
-Landmarks include a Duff brewery, possibly mimicking the Anheuser-Busch brewery in St. Louis, the Cross-town suspension bridge resembling San Francisco's Golden Gate Bridge, the Capital City Stadium, the Capital City Amphitheatre (featuring Krusty the clown), and the intersection of 4th Street and Avenue D. The Simpsons Movie places Capital City just to the north of Springfield.
+Landmarks include a Duff brewery, possibly mimicking the Anheuser-Busch brewery in St. Louis, the Cross-town suspension bridge resembling San Francisco's Golden Gate Bridge, the Capital City Stadium (an indoor stadium that is the home of the Capital City Capitals, a fictional Major League Baseball team who's mascot is the Capital City Goofball), the Capital City Amphitheatre (featuring Krusty the Clown), and the intersection of 4th Street and Avenue D. The Simpsons Movie places Capital City just to the north of Springfield.

 Brockway

-Brockway is mentioned by Lyle Lanley (voiced by Phil Hartman) as a town to which he has sold monorail systems ("Marge vs. the Monorail").
+The fictional town of Brockway is mentioned by Lyle Lanley (voiced by Phil Hartman) as the municipality to which he has sold monorail systems ("Marge vs. the Monorail").

-Brockway, Ogdenville, and North Haverbrook are also mentioned in Episode 18 of the TV series Supernatural by Sam Winchester, as locations of past Shtriga activity.
+Brockway, Ogdenville, and North Haverbrook are also mentioned in episode 18 of the TV series Supernatural by Sam Winchester, as locations of past Shtriga activity.